Vito0912/abs_flutter/README.md

 - If you select the sleep timer to stop at the end of the chapter, it will stop at the actual time.
 Skipping the chapter will not adjust the timer.

-#### Sign-in

-- When logging in for the first time, the library may not load.
-Please restart the app to resolve this issue.

 #### Windows seeking

 - When seeking big jumps on Windows, the audio sometimes just continues playing without seeking, despite the progressbar moving.